teris-io/longpoll/README.md

+# Work in progress...

+The core is written and tested.
+More formal tests, examples and documentation being added, whihc might lead to some API changes.

 # go-pubsub

-`go-pubsub` is a Go library providing implementations of the Publish/Subscribe (pubsub) messaging paradigm.
+`go-pubsub` is a Go library providing different implementations of the Publish/Subscribe (pubsub) messaging paradigm.
 Currently the library supports ~~basic local messaging and~~ long polling subscribers for web applications.

 The documentation is available at [GoDocs][docs].